xiong-jie-y/ai-yome/docs/dataset/01_why_annotation.md

 If the number of the data is increased, the quality control of the annotation will take more time.
 So both achieving quality and the quantity costs a lot.

 Thus if your responsibility is getting a good model, it is worth taking time to learn how to construct an dataset efficiently and with a good quality for various tasks.
 For this purpose I wrote an article about dataset construction for each task from research and industries.

+In my articles, I will try to focus on methods that meet one of these conditions

+* the ones that can enable something that can be done without the method
+* the ones that can let us construct dataset 2-100 times more efficient
+* the ones that can be used widespread in many tasks (e.g. not a UI improvement for a specific tasks)